Nolen Ellison: Academic career

 In 1972, at the age of 31, Ellison was hired as president of Seattle Central Community College.
 At the time he was the youngest CEO of a higher education institution in Washington and one of the youngest in the United States.
 Ellison held the position until 1974.

 In 1974, Ellison was hired to be the second President and CEO in the history of the Cuyahoga Community College in Cleveland, OH.
 At Cuyahoga Community College, Ellison was known as an educational innovator that pushed for the installation of computers on the campus.
 Ellison was also instrumental in the creation of the Tri-City Jazzfest Cleveland in 1980.

 Ellison held this position until 1991.

 In June 1992, Ellison was hired at the University of Missouri-Kansas City as the Endowed Chair - Missouri Schutte Professor of Urban Affairs in the Henry W. Bloch School of Management.
 Ellison held this position until 2001.

 After retiring from UMKC, Ellison returned to Kansas City Kansas Community College in 2007 (retiring in 2009) in a consulting role while also serving as a trustee of the college for the second time.
 Ellison became the first KCKCC trustee to serve two non-conjoining terms on the board.

+Personal life and death

+Ellison's brother Butch, who attended Sumner High School and Kansas City Junior College, also joined the Kansas Jayhawk basketball program and played during the 1960–61 season.
+Ellison died on June 12, 2025, at the age of 83.